 - Research project.

-The taught courses are delivered in 11-week blocks, running from September to November and January to March.
+The taught courses are delivered in 11-week blocks, running from September to November, January to March, and April to June.
 The research project runs across the academic year.
-Full-time students usually find that the majority of their research project work is conducted from April to August.
+Full-time students will complete the majority of their research project work when they have completed their taught components.

 The selection of optional courses and the research project can be tailored to meet students’ own interests and career needs.